 In the world of Self Sovereign Identity, verifiable credentials carry attestations issued by an issuer.
 Due to the underlying design, it can be proven that a particular issuer made these claims about the subject of the credential.
 However, none of this provides any value to the credential holder unless the holder, and the other participants in the ecosystem that may later verify proofs containing the credential, can trust that the issuer is who they say they are.

 By clicking on the Make this agent an Issuer button on the Settings page, you are asking the participants on the network to recognize you for who you are and to grant you the right to issue verifiable credentials.
-Initially, in our Alpha release, this may be a formality and the rights to issue may be granted quickly if not immediately.
+Initially, this may be a formality and the rights to issue may be granted quickly if not immediately.
 However, eventually, a process will be followed where those interested in becoming an issuer will be vetted and must prove who they are.
 Once the network has accepted this agent as an issuer, its public DID and public key will be written to the ledger and given the role of issuer on the ledger.
 At this point the agent may publish credential schemas and credential definitions to the ledger and begin creating credentials based on schemas registered on the ledger.

 Change Agent Password